Kirkland Real Estate

 Children & Families

 Kirkland features many activities and events designed for the kiddos.
-Watch a children’s performance at Studio East and have soaring time with wall-to-wall trampolines at Skymania!
-In the summer, Kirkland hosts an acclaimed Children’s Concert Series and many summer festivals have designated kid elements from arts and crafts to boating activities.
+Watch a children’s performance at Studio East and inn the summer, Kirkland hosts an acclaimed Children’s Concert Series as well as many summer festivals with designated kid elements from arts and crafts to boating activities.